CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 - Build/compile the end-user app (such as an ASP.NET Core web app or WebAPI service)
 - Run app's unit tests and integration tests
-- Generate and publish the final deployment artifact in Azure DevOps (or if using containers, generate a Docker image and publish it into a Docker Registry)
+- Generate and publish the final pipeline artifact in Azure DevOps (or if using containers, generate a Docker image and publish it into a Docker Registry)

 Here's a screenshot of a simplified approach of an Azure DevOps CI pipeline including all those steps.

-**Azure DevOps CI pipeline (Visual tasks approach)**
+**Azure DevOps Build pipeline (Visual tasks approach)**

 ![Azure DevOps CI pipeline (Visual tasks approach)](images/azure-devops-pipeline-visual-tasks.png)